G. Crook

 The rest of the War

-In September 1862 he was appointed BGen. of Volunteers.
-He led the 2nd Cavalry Division in the Army of the Cumberland in the Chickamauga campaign and at Cloyd's Mountain.
-He commanded the Department of Western Virginia, and commanded a (which?)
-Corps in the Shenandoah Valley campaign.
-In October 1864 he was promoted to MGen. of Volunteers, was captured in Cumberland MD, and was exchanged in March 1865.
-He commanded a (which?) division of cavalry in the Army of the Potomac in the Appomattox campaign.
+He was appointed Brigadier General of Volunteers to date from 7 September 1862 and led the 2nd Cavalry Division in the Army of the Cumberland in the Chickamauga campaign and at Cloyd's Mountain in 1863.
+He commanded the Kanawha District (February - June 1864) then the Department of Western Virginia from July 1864 - seeing action in Shenandoah Valley campaign and promoted to Major General of Volunteers (October) - into February 1865 when he was captured at Cumberland, MD.
+He was exchanged in March 1865 and commanded the cavalry of the Army of the Potomac in the Appomattox campaign in April.

 After the War